 Accounting Doctoral Scholars

-The Deloitte Foundation, in conjunction with the AICPA Foundation, dozens of the country’s largest accounting firms and several state CPA societies, sponsors the ADS program which addresses the growing shortage of Ph.D. professionals in auditing and tax.
-The program provides financial support to encourage professionals, with public accounting experience in auditing and tax and an interest in teaching, to transition into academic roles at the university level.
+The Deloitte Foundation, in conjunction with the AICPA Foundation, dozens of the country’s largest accounting firms and several state CPA societies, sponsored the Accounting Doctoral Scholars (ADS) program which has helped address the growing shortage of Ph.D. professionals in auditing and tax.
+The program has provided financial support to encourage professionals, with public accounting experience in auditing and tax and an interest in teaching, to transition into academic roles at the university level.
 For further program information, contact www.adsphd.org.

 For more information on any of these programs, contact email@example.com.